Diffusion Co-Policy for Synergistic Human-Robot Collaborative Tasks: Diffusion Co-Policy Formulation

-where $z \sim \mathcal{N}(0, I)$. \textit{Clarification of notation:} In this work, we use two different time steps in subscript: $k$ to denote the diffusion timestep, and $t$ to denote the prediction time step, i.e. $s_{t,k}$ refers to the $t^{th}$ state in the $k^{th}$ diffusion step.
+\textit{Clarification of notation:} In this work, we use two different time steps in subscript: $k$ to denote the diffusion timestep, and $t$ to denote the prediction timestep, i.e. $s_{t,k}$ is the $t^{th}$ state in the $k^{th}$ diffusion step.
 Subscripts of noiseless quantities are omitted, e.g. $s_t$.
 Subscripts of constants parameterized only by $k$ do not have a time-indexed subscript, e.g. $\epsilon_k$.